-Important information for students with a pending U.S. permanent residency status
+Important information for students with a pending U.S. permanent residency or DACA status

 Prospective Students/Incoming New Students:

-- Must document permanent residency by the admission deposit deadline.
-If you will not be able to document permanent residency status, apply for financial aid as an international student.
+- Must document permanent residency or DACA status by the admission deposit deadline.
+If you will not be able to document permanent residency or DACA status, apply for financial aid as an international student.

 - If granted permanent residency later in the academic year, you will be considered for William D. Ford Loan and Federal Pell Grant only (does not apply to DACA status).
 Be sure to submit a complete continuing student financial aid application and apply for full financial aid for the following academic year.

-- Must present original documentation of permanent residency before the start of the semester to our office.
+- Must present original documentation of permanent residency or DACA status before the start of the semester to our office.

-- If documentation is provided before the start of the fall semester, then you will be considered for Cornell and federal aid funding for the academic year (does not apply to DACA status).
+- If documentation of permanent residency is provided before the start of the fall semester, then you will be considered for Cornell and federal aid funding for the academic year (does not apply to DACA status).